nyolamike/bleacher_fire/README.md

 # Assumptions
 The demo application has been split into a web phoenix app and three micoservices
-The architecture is only to demostrate the SOLID principle of microservices, that is
-to break apart business logic into single responsiblity tasks.
+The architecture is only to demostrate the SOLID principle of microservices, that is to break apart business logic into single responsiblity tasks.
 We have the following taks to accomplish
     1. A web interface to display data and capture user interactions (Phoenix Web App)
     2. A services to store in mememory user reactions to bleacher content
     3. A dashboard service to keep count/Statistics of the reactions
     4. A user bound service to keep track of users and their reactions

 There is a one way data flow so that operations on data have to be from one source of truth.
 That is:
     * on create:   ` web -> bleacher_server -> [dasboard_server, user_server] `
     * on delete:   ` web -> bleacher_server -> [dasboard_server, user_server] `
     * on count:    ` web -> dasboard_server `
     * on users reactions: ` web -> user_server `
+This coupled with data indexing also ensures atomic operations on the data

+# Tests
+The approach was to use a test driven developement approach to guide the developement to have
+some degree of confidence and to reason about the quality of the code but also to set a stage
+for setting up a CI/CD in future.
+Most of the tests are for the micoservices
+---nyd todo describe how to run the tests

 # Folder/Directoy Structure
 **bleacher_fire:**
-    is the phoenix mvc web application that the user interacts with **bleacher_server**
+    is the phoenix mvc web application that the user interacts with
+**bleacher_server**
-    This is a services that is going to store and also delete reactions from users That is the only purpose of this service Internally it uses the Agent API to have in memory cache of a map of reactions Ractions are stores as a key-value pair map, where the key is that content_id
+    This is a services that is going to store and also delete reactions from users That is the only purpose of this service Internally it uses the Agent API to have in memory cache of a map of reactions
+    Ractions are stores as a key-value pair map, where
+        the key is that content_id
-        the value is also a map where the key is the user_id and the value is the reaction map Indexing data like this makes reads and writes very straight forward and very fast.
+        the value is also a map where the key is the user_id and the value is the reaction map
+    Indexing data like this makes reads and writes very straight forward and very fast.
+**users_server**
+    This is a service to truck users and their reactions, just the content id
+    To keep unique reactions, this service will first be called to check if a user
+    has already reacted to the content